-We don’t see Apple straying from the 4.7in and 5.5in screen sizes that currently grace the Phone 6s and 6s Plus.
+We don’t see Apple straying from the 4.7in screen size that currently graces the Phone 6s.
 What we could (hopefully) see however, is an increase in the resolution, to at least 2K.

 Apple has lagged behind its Android rivals in the resolution wars for quite some time now, and we imagine that iPhone 7 will finally be the handset that catches up.

 3D Touch will of course be sticking around too, hopefully reaching its full potential by the time the iPhone 7 release date rolls around.
 Get cracking, developers.